cosmograph-org/cosmos/README.md

 ### What's New in v2.0?

-Cosmos v2.0 introduces significant improvements in performance and data handling:
+Cosmos.gl v2.0 introduces significant improvements in performance and data handling:

 - Enhanced data structures with WebGL-compatible formats.
 - Methods like `setPointPositions` and `setLinks` replace `setData` for improved efficiency.